jaysqvl/jaysqvl/README.md

 I'm Jay, a third year undergraduate currently studying at Simon Fraser University in Burnaby, British Columbia (Previous: University of British Columbia).

-Currently exploring the depths of mobile and web development but love coding software that improves the lives of many!
+Currently exploring the depths of AI/ML alongside Web Development!

 My most comfortable languages are Java and Python but I love broadening my knowledge.
 Always willing to learn new skills!